axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

  <p>This could be <span class="_quotespan">gamed&rdquo; if the Neighbor-owner hires one or more people to deliver these requests.
 This would go against the principle of connecting people IRL.
 A &ldquo;delivery boy</span> would not make the kind of connection we are aiming for between neighbors.</p>

 <h1>Together IRL</h1>
  <p>The town of Kamikatsu, Japan, recycles 81% of its waste.
 Watch <a href="https://dms.licdn.com/playback/C5605AQFKkYRm_FjR1Q/4ac33b7eb67a454ebde08b9487493111/feedshare-mp4_3300-captions-thumbnails/1507940147251-drlcss?e=1548968400&v=beta&t=7ijeg8e9YGKpOenrZ9P5aqeEDKLdp8x-Pa5jih8SYt0">the video</a> and <a href="https://www.businessinsider.com/zero-waste-town-kamikatsu-japan-2017-7">read more</a> about it.
 The collection center is another place for neighbors to have a positive meeting in real life.
-This is the kind of thing that a neighborhood can easily organize through <strong>rBuddyNeighbor</strong>.</p>
+This is the kind of thing that a neighborhood can easily organize through <span class="_paradigm">rBuddyNeighbors</span>.</p>

 <h1>Food</h1>
  <p>Some people love to cook.
 Others, like myself, just eat.
 I can appreciate when I like a dish, but that&rsquo;s it.
 If anybody asks, I&rsquo;ll say, <span class="_quotespan">it&rsquo;s good;&rdquo; sometimes I&rsquo;ll even say, &ldquo;it&rsquo;s really good.</span></p>
  <p>Even the people who like to cook, sometimes feel like not cooking.
 It&rsquo;s a harking for a special dish, you don&rsquo;t want to cook.
 But you still have to eat.</p>
- <p>So, here&rsquo;s another potential <strong>rBuddyNeighbor</strong> adjunct,</p>
+ <p>So, here&rsquo;s another potential <span class="_paradigm">rBuddyNeighbors</span> adjunct,</p>
  <h2>Scenario 1</h2>
   <ul>
    <li>You&rsquo;d like to eat anything.</li>